joewpb/nim-clients/studio-voice/README.md

 ### 3. Host the NIM Server

-Before running client part of Maxine Studio Voice, please set up a server.
+Before running client part of Studio Voice, please set up a server.
 The simplest way to do that is to follow the [quick start guide](https://docs.nvidia.com/nim/maxine/studio-voice/latest/index.html).
 This step can be skipped when using [Try API](https://build.nvidia.com/nvidia/studiovoice/api).